 In the autumn of 2011, Finnfund and 24 other development finance institutions signed the Corporate Governance Development Framework, including a common set of guidelines on promoting good corporate governance in the companies they invest in, thus supporting sustainable economic development in developing countries.

-The operations of Finnfund and all the companies it invests in must be both environmentally and socially sustainable.
+The operations of Finnfund and all the companies it invests in must be sustainable both environmentally and socially.

 Environmentally sustainable operations include using raw materials economically, recycling effectively, protecting the environment against pollution and climate change and preventing the loss of biodiversity.